besmera/besmera.github.io/src/F15-CSCI241/0-Linux.md

 * To change the directory you are in use the `cd` command and pass either an absolute or a relative directory
 	* At anytime type `cd` without passing anything to return to `~`
+	* Use `cd ..` to go to the directly directly above the current

 ```terminal
 ACC.besmera2@abernathy:~$ ls